inmanta/inmanta-core/docs/guides/openstack.rst

 .. literalinclude:: ../examples/openstack.snip
    :language: ruby

 Getting the agent on the machine
 ----------------------------------

-Once the machines are created, we want to inject the inmanta agent into them, and configure it to connect back to the management server.
+The user_data attribute of the openstack::Host entity can inject a shell script that is executed at first boot of the virtual machine (through cloud-init).
+Below is an example script to install the inmanta agent (from RPM) and let it connect back to the management server.
-Do do this, we use the cloud-init facility of OpenStack.

-To inject the agent into fedora machines, you can use the following script:

 .. literalinclude:: ../examples/user_data.tmpl
    :language: bash

 Pushing config to the machine